 With regard to post production, on the night of the Appeal Show live feeds from multiple UK locations featuring fundraising and regional stories were managed in the multiplexer, a bespoke build for the production in our Elstree Post Production Village, that intercut with performances from the studio.
 EVS XT3 servers recorded this content onto a new Avid Nexis system.
 All Fundraising, Thank You and Appeal Film VT content were played into the studio from the Multiplexer during transmission.
 Highlights montages were also cut for inclusion into the live programme.

 However, not all the post production action took place on the night of the Appeal Show.
 Activities began in late October 2017 and ran up to the live show, as our Avid Symphony suites cut material for multiple live show features, with Avid Pro Tools used for dubbing and voiceovers.

-For more information on our studio and post production services utilised by the 2017 Children in Need Appeal Show, click here to read the full press release.
+For more information on our studio and post production services utilised by the 2017 Children in Need Appeal Show, click here.

 The next Children In Need Appeal Show will return to Studio D for live transmission in November 2018.